-Following is a list of popular department seminars.
-For current dates, times, and speakers, please refer to the department events calendar.
+Following is a list of popular EE department seminars.
+For upcoming dates, times, and speakers, please refer to the department events calendar.

 The Information Theory Forum (IT-Forum) at Stanford ISL is an interdisciplinary academic forum which focuses on mathematical aspects of information processing.
 With a primary emphasis on information theory, researchers from signal processing, learning and statistical inference, control and optimization are also welcome to deliver talks.
 The forum is typically held in Packard 202 every Friday at 1:00 pm during the academic year.

 The Information Systems Laboratory Colloquium (ISLC) is typically held in Packard 101 every Thursday at 4:15 pm during the academic year.